-3.2.2. the Employment Business shall incur no liability to the Agency Worker should it fail to offer Assignments of the Type of Work or any other work.
+3.2.2. the Employment Business shall incur no liability to the Agency Worker should it fail to offer Assignments of the Type of Work or any other work to the Agency Worker.

 3.3.
 At the same time as an Assignment is offered to the Agency Worker the Employment Business shall provide the Agency Worker with an Assignment Details Form setting out the following:

-3.3.3. the Type of Work, location and hours during which the Agency Worker would be required to work;
+3.3.3. the Type of Work, location and details of hours during which the Agency Worker would be required to work;

-3.3.4. the Hourly Rate that will be paid and any expenses payable by or to the Agency Worker;
+3.3.4. the Actual Rate of Pay that will be paid, intervals and any expenses payable by or to the Agency Worker;

 3.4.
-Where such information is not given in paper form or by electronic means it shall be confirmed by such means by the end of the third business day (excluding Saturday, Sunday and any Public or Bank Holiday) following save where:
+Where the Employment Business does not give such information in paper form or by electronic means, it shall confirm the information by such means by the end of the third business day (excluding Saturday, Sunday and any Public or Bank Holiday) following except where:

 3.4.1. the Agency Worker is being offered an Assignment in the same position as one in which the Agency Worker has previously been supplied within the previous 5 business days and such information has already been given to the Agency Worker and remains unchanged; or